voxel51/fiftyone/docs/source/user_guide/app.rst

     | ESC          | Escape context | Escape the current context    |
     +--------------+----------------+-------------------------------+

+A variety of context-specific options are available in a draggable panel in the 3D visualizer that let you configure lights, as well as material and visibility of the 3D objects in the scene.

 In addition, the HUD at the bottom of the 3D visualizer provides the following
 controls:

--   Use the points icon to change the size of the points in the cloud
--   Use the palette icon to choose whether the point cloud is colored by height, intensity, RGB, or no coloring
+-   Click the grid icon to toggle the grid on/off
 -   Click the `T` to reset the camera to top-down view
 -   Click the `E` to reset the camera to ego-view

-When coloring by intensity, the color of each point is computed by mapping the `r` channel of the `rgb` field of the
-`PCD file <https://pointclouds.org/documentation/tutorials/pcd_file_format.html>`_
-onto a fixed colormap, which is scaled so that the full colormap is matched to the observed dynamic range of `r` values for each sample.
+For point clouds, when coloring by intensity, the color of each point is computed by mapping the `r` channel of the `rgb` field of the `PCD file <https://pointclouds.org/documentation/tutorials/pcd_file_format.html>`_ onto a fixed colormap, which is scaled so that the full colormap is matched to the observed dynamic range of `r` values for each sample.